max-exner/TURBOdeb/README.md

 ### CPU Implementation

-To run the CPU implementation, do the following steps:
+To run the CPU implementation, do the following steps (please use the Linux GCC toolchain):
 * Open the [MAIN](/sw/src/main.cpp)
 * Make sure that the #define FPGA_CALC is undefined
 * Use the [makefile](/sw/makefile) in the sw directory to build the application.